TAndermannLab/R01-Preliminary-analysis/README.md

 |BMT108 D0	| 2	|Yes	|90.46	|40.12|

 ## Extracting E.coli reads from stool seqeunces
 Processed reads were mapped to their respective binned MAGs.
-Reads that mapped to bins annotated as E.coli were extracted Scripts for this step are stored under extractreads/
+Reads that mapped to bins annotated as E.coli were extracted.
+> Scripts for this step are stored under extractreads/

 ## Instrain profile
 [Instrain](https://instrain.readthedocs.io/en/latest/) was utilized to profile samples and identify SNVs in genes of interest.